IOTechSystems/xrt-examples/AzureSphere/docs/virtual-example.md

 ## AzureSphere Hardware

-The Virtual Device works on all XRT supported AzureSphere hardware, thats listed on the main [readme](../README.md).
+The Virtual Device works on all XRT supported AzureSphere hardware, that's listed on the main [readme](../README.md).

 ## Prerequisites

-Virtaul doesn't require any prerequisites apart from the ones listed on the main [readme](../README.md) page.
+Virtual Example doesn't require any prerequisites apart from the ones listed on the main [readme](../README.md) page.

 ## Configuration

 In-order for the Virtual Example to work, you will need to edit some of the configurations.
-The configuations that are required to be edited will have "(required)" within there title.
+The configurations that are required to be edited will have "(required)" within there title.